 Insertion of Sequences into Safe-Harbor Loci

-Insertion of Sequences into Safe-Harbor Loci is protected by two pending U.S. patents (with additional patents pending in other countries).
+Insertion of Sequences into Safe-Harbor Loci is protected by U.S. Patent Number 10,724,053 (with additional patents pending in the U.S. and in other countries).
+Of note, certain claims of the granted patent are not limited by type of nucleic acid or formulation.

 - Achieve high-efficiency insertion into the AAVS1 safe-harbor locus